The Devastating Impact of Climate Change on Human Rights

 Project Start Date: January 8, 2024

-The project, “Destructive Climate Change in Northeast Syria and Its Impact on Human Rights,” aimed to analyze the varied consequences of climate change in Eastern Syria, specifically focusing on the provinces of Deir ez-Zor, Raqqa, and Hasakah.
-The study covers both the direct and indirect impacts on human rights in the targeted region.
+The project, “Destructive Climate Change and Its Impact on Human Rights,” aimed to analyze the varied consequences of climate change in a targeted region, focusing on environmental, social, and human rights impacts.

-The study identified external causes, such as reduced forest and agricultural areas due to desertification, and internal causes, including unsustainable practices and political factors like neighboring countries’ policies.
+The study identified external causes, such as reduced forest and agricultural areas due to desertification, and internal causes, including unsustainable practices and political factors related to regional policies.

-The field studies brought to light substantial environmental, social, and human rights impacts.
-These encompassed a discernible decline in agricultural production, exacerbating existing challenges of poverty within the community.
-The region experienced heightened water scarcity, placing additional stress on the already strained resources.
-The consequences extended beyond the ecological realm, contributing to significant internal displacement as communities grappled with the changing environmental conditions.
+Field studies revealed substantial environmental, social, and human rights consequences.
+These included a significant decline in agricultural production, exacerbating existing challenges of poverty.
+Heightened water scarcity placed additional stress on already strained resources, leading to internal displacement as communities struggled to adapt to changing environmental conditions.

-Within the social fabric, the repercussions were profound.
-An increase in poverty, exacerbated by reduced agricultural output, intensified the struggle for sustenance among the population.
-This economic strain was coupled with a surge in school dropout rates, particularly affecting children.
-The rise in child labor was evident, as economic pressures forced children into employment, a clear violation of their fundamental rights to education and a childhood free from exploitation.
+The social repercussions were particularly profound.
+Increased poverty, driven by reduced agricultural output, intensified the population’s struggle for survival.
+This economic strain led to a rise in school dropout rates, particularly among children, and an increase in child labor, undermining their fundamental rights to education and protection from exploitation.

 For more information click here